Select Page

 • I love waterskiing because it makes me feel summery and young and free.

-• I love quilting because it allows me put small, unrelated scraps together in new and beautiful ways.
+• I love quilting because it allows me put the pieces together in new and beautiful ways.

-• I practice yoga and meditation because they help me center and stretch both mind and body.
+• I practice yoga and meditation to help me center and stretch both mind and body.

 • I read to connect with other people’s thoughts, ideas and inner lives.